RobloxArchiver/PreacherBot/README.md

 # Note
 It is also basically a "they WL exist" thing!

+# `DEPRECATION NOTICE`
+Main library was deleted.
+Rewrite possible in the future!

 # The ONE function
 ### `pb.SayPreach`
 Generally says whatever but ok.